flljy940/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the undo/redo mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
-The `VersionedAddressBook` will be initialized with the initial address book state, and the `currentStatePointer` pointing to that single address book state.
+The `VersionedAddressBook` will be initialised with the initial address book state, and the `currentStatePointer` pointing to that single address book state.

 <puml src="diagrams/UndoRedoState0.puml" alt="UndoRedoState0" />